The Top 12 Household Cleaning Tips For The Really Tough Stuff

 The Right Stuff for Rust

 All-purpose cleaners won’t remove rust stains from sinks, tubs and toilets, even with a lot of elbow grease.
 The trick is to use a stain remover like Super Iron Out.
 Look for a rust stain remover or a product that contains diluted hydrochloric acid (also listed on product labels as hydrogen chloride, HCL or muriatic acid).
 Be careful not to use a product containing bleach—it’ll set the stain.
+You can also check out these hacks to prevent rust spots.

 For toilets, add Super Iron Out to the water in the bowl, then clean with a stiff nylon-bristled brush.
 For sinks and tubs, first wet the surface with water.
 Apply Super Iron Out to a damp sponge (wear rubber gloves and a mask—this stuff is powerful!).
 Wipe the stain with the sponge until it’s gone.
 Rinse the surface with plain water to completely remove the Super Iron Out.
 Know the dangerous side of some cleaning products before using them.